 To really soak up the atmosphere, camp out for a night on the Little Rann of Kutch.
 Bespoke trips are possible.

 Where to Stay

-At Dhrangadhra, if you want inexpensive but comfortable accommodations, don't pass up the opportunity to stay at the home of wildlife photographer and guide, Devjibhai Dhamecha, and go on one of his exclusive safaris.
+At Dhrangadhra, if you want inexpensive but comfortable accommodations, don't pass up the opportunity to stay at the home of wildlife photographer and guide Devjibhai Dhamecha, and go on one of his exclusive safaris.
 He also offers stays in traditional kooba huts, as well as camping, on the edge of the Little Rann at Eco Tour Camp.
+Facilities are basic though.

 Desert Coursers resort at Zainabad also accommodates guests in eco-friendly cottages by a lake.
-The hospitality is warm.
+It's run by Dhanraj Malek, a scion of the royal family of Zainabad.
+Dhanraj is a passionate birder and knows the area, along with the local communities, intimately.
 Prices are reasonable and include room, jeep safari, and meals.
 Luxury camping trips are organized upon request, and you can go into the Little Rann on excursions lasting up to three days.
-The property also attracts birders.